flutter/website/src/get-started/fwe/fundamentals.md

 <i class="material-symbols" aria-hidden="true">flutter_dash</i>
 Tutorial: [Get started with Dart: Write command-line apps][]

-If you're interested in why Flutter chose Dart, you can read about it in the resource linked below, and there's a link with more resources for learning Dart.
+If you're interested in why Flutter chose Dart, you can read about it in the resource linked below.
+The other link has more resources for learning Dart.

 * [Why did Flutter choose to use Dart?][]
 * [Bootstrap into Dart][]

 ## Anatomy of a widget